qutip/qutip/doc/guide/guide-states.rst

 Density matrices
 =================

-One of the main purpose of QuTiP is to explore the dynamics of **open** quantum systems, where the most general state of a system is not longer a state vector, but rather a density matrix.
+One of the main purpose of QuTiP is to explore the dynamics of **open** quantum systems, where the most general state of a system is no longer a state vector, but rather a density matrix.
 Since operations on density matrices operate identically to those of vectors, we will just briefly highlight creating and using these structures.

 The simplest density matrix is created by forming the outer-product :math:`\left|\psi\right>\left<\psi\right|` of a ket vector: